 In November Deutsche Post/DHL announced that StreetScooter would launch the StreetScooter Work L electric delivery van in two US cities from spring this year.
 According to CTO Ulrich Stuhec, StreetScooter’s EVs could be established on a large scale in the USA in 2022 or 2023.
 The market entry into the USA, which was planned for spring 2020, is therefore now officially quashed.

-Back to the current situation, Deutsche Post is now covered for its own fleets, with Appel reiterating that “we are committed to our 2050 mission, which is zero-emission logistics by 2050.”
+Deutsche Post is now currently covered for its own fleets, with Appel reiterating that “we are committed to our 2050 mission, which is zero-emission logistics by 2050.”
 And as StreetScooter will not be wound up, but be the operator of the existing fleet, the move is expected to result in “one-off adjustment expenses of between 300 million euros and 400 million euros”.

 Ramifications for German industry and government?